mmurphy2/python3-tealpkg/README.md

 limiting the use of add-on packages to those which were available in the official repositories for Slackware -current at the time (15.0).

-TealPkg was approaching feature parity with Slackpkg as of the time of abandonment.
+TealPkg was approaching feature parity with Slackpkg as of the time of the end of the 2021 study.
 In addition, it was written with several additional major features:

 1. Logging was partially implemented, with the objective of having complete transaction logs.
 2. GPG checks were significantly hardened compared to Slackpkg, with key fingerprints and official public key